 Depositions also clarify the facts of a case by providing detailed accounts of events.
 Through these interactions, attorneys can identify which issues require deeper investigation or dispute resolution.
 This clarity streamlines the trial process, focusing on the most relevant aspects of a case.

 The results from depositions can influence settlement discussions.
-Parties often reassess their positions based on the strength or weaknesses unveiled during these depositions, sometimes leading to settlements without needing a trial.
+Parties often reassess their positions based on the strengths or weaknesses unveiled during these depositions, sometimes leading to settlements without needing a trial.
 Ultimately, depositions are a cornerstone of effective legal strategy, fortifying cases before reaching a courtroom setting.

 Legal Context of Depositions